 “My relationship has definitely grown stronger due to this process,” says Delacruz, who today serves as a facility coordinator for The San Diego Foundation, a large nonprofit.
 “My wife and I were going through a very stressful time with the transition and REBOOT helped save our marriage in many ways.”

 In addition to transforming participants, REBOOT itself has come a long way since Wilson approached Bank of America for financial assistance to get the program off the ground, armed with a vision and business plan.
 The program now receives support from institutions like Bank of America.
 Universities like Pepperdine and UCSD have explored the program in-depth, offering critical scientific validation of the model.
 Today, REBOOT is expanding from its Southern California base to workshops in Norfolk, Virginia, four counties throughout Michigan, and a Washington program in partnership with City University of Seattle.

 “Any individual who has participated in the program will tell you it was a life-changing experience,” says Wilson.
 “They’ve all transformed—which is exactly our purpose.”

 For graduates like Delacruz, that transformation is just the beginning.
 “I'm still on that quest to find out exactly where I want to be, but that's the fun part of this.
 You're on another journey and you're trying to reestablish yourself in life.
 I have this incredible knowledge that I attained at this program and the world is out there just waiting for me.”

-Join the conversation: Learn how we’re working to help strengthen communities on the Bank of America Facebook page and on Twitter at @BankofAmerica.
+Join the conversation: See how we’re connecting with our customers, clients, and communities on the Bank of America Facebook page and on Twitter at @BankofAmerica.